ndiamant/blackboxProject/INSTRUCTIONS.md

 ======
 #### getTextFiles
-_getTextFiles(indexDirectory, targetDirectory, targetText, userName)_ takes the string names of a directory containing as many whitebox index files as you want, a directory to write java files into, text to filter for, and your whitebox user name. _getTextFiles_ uses scp and then deletes the payload files one at a time to reduce memory needs.
+_getTextFiles(indexDirectory, targetDirectory, targetText, userName)_ takes
+* indexDirectory: the string name of a directory containing as many whitebox index files as you want
+* targetDirectory: the string name of a  directory to write java files into
+* targetText: text to filter for
+* userName: your whitebox user name.

+Note: _getTextFiles_ uses scp and then deletes the payload files one at a time to reduce memory needs.
 If you have not set up an ssh key, it will prompt you for your password.

-It creates directories organized by day and then file ID as follows:
+Creates: directories organized by day and then file ID as follows:

 ```
 ./javafiles/
 ├── 2015-12-11